I will help minimise the impact insolvency may have on your financial affairs

 - be unable to pay your debts;

 There are other criteria, but these are the main ones.
-You make an online application, and if it is approved, your debts are frozen and you do not need to make any payments towards them.
+You make an online application (for which there is a small fee), and if it is approved, your debts are frozen and you do not need to make any payments towards them.

 You do have credit and other restrictions imposed on you (similar to bankruptcy) but these are lifted after 12 months.
 A debt relief order is a very good solution if you have relatively simple financial affairs but simply can’t pay back your debts.
 At the end of the 12 months, the balance of your debts that are unpaid are written off so you don’t have to pay them.